Rutujathorave-04/Expense_Tracker/README.md

 To run this project, you will need to add the following environment variables to your .env file in backend folder

-create config folder and add config.env file in it and all all env variables there.
+create config folder and add config.env file in it and all env variables there.

 `MONGO_URL` : Your MongoDB Connection String